 Ziptales was founded by two ex-teachers, Richard and Valerie McRoberts.
 Richard has been a writer, editor and publisher working at all levels of primary and secondary publishing.
 He has a Masters in Education and specialised in literature and reading.
 Valerie was a teacher, editor and publisher.
 She has an Honours degree in Literature, as well as a Masters in Education, specialising in “gifted” education.
 Both had previously been directors of a successful print publishing company (Wizard Books), with sales throughout Australia and overseas.

 Schools can subscribe as a whole – the most economical way of taking the service - or ask for a single class licence.
-If a school wants to add on a “homework” licence (access from the children’s home computers), this is possible at a small extra cost.
-Just get in touch with us or see our "Pricing" page.

 It is important for teachers to know that there is a whole “Staffroom” of essential information and class support.
 We also offer amazing phone and email support.